pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 = 1.5.0 =

+* Feature - Added support for the WordPress Block Editor
 * Improvement - Added authentication status indicator to settings page
+* Improvement - Users no longer need to refresh the settings page after resetting settings
 * Maintenance - Added Salesforce SSO authentication in preparation of Pardot authentication being discontinued with the Spring '21 release
 * Fix - Admin notices no longer overlap the Pardot logo on the settings page
-* Improvement - Users no longer need to refresh the settings page after resetting settings
 * Fix - "#cancel" button on popup when not authenticated now closes popup (also changed name to more descriptive "Close")

 = 1.4.13 =